You are here

 Room thermostats need a free flow of air to sense the temperature, so they must not be blocked by curtains or furniture, or put near heat sources.

 Your room thermostat should be set to the lowest comfortable temperature - typically between 18ºC and 21ºC.

 You don’t need to turn your thermostat up when it is colder outside; the house will heat up to the set temperature whatever the weather.
 It may take a little longer on colder days, so you might want to set your heating to come on earlier in the winter.

 A programmable room thermostat combines time and temperature controls and allows you to set different temperatures for different times of the day.
 You can have different temperatures in individual rooms by installing thermostatic radiator valves (TRVs) on individual radiators.

 Thermostatic radiator valves (TRVs)

-Thermostatic radiator valves do not control the boiler: they just reduce the flow of water through the radiator they are fitted to when the temperature goes above a certain setting.
-Set them to the level you want for the room: a lower setting uses less energy and so will save you money.
+Thermostatic radiator valves do not control the boiler, they just reduce the flow of water through the radiator they are fitted to when the temperature goes above a certain setting.
+Set them to the level you want for the room; a lower setting uses less energy and so will save you money.

-Please note: We would not recommend using radiator covers because thermostatic radiator valves (TRVs) sense the air temperature around them and control the flow rate depending on what level they're set at.
+We do not recommend using radiator covers because thermostatic radiator valves (TRVs) sense the air temperature around them and control the flow rate depending on what level they're set at.
 Having a cover over the radiator means that the TRV is enclosed, which is likely to make it think that the room temperature is higher than it actually is - because heat will be trapped between the radiator and the cover.